mottram/mottram/_posts/2010-02-06-email-addresses-for-pretentious-typophiles.markdown

  - idea
 ---

-Idea: register the domain aroba.se, offer email addresses to mildly amuse typophiles (and, perhaps, the French); reserve arobase@aroba.se for personal use/amusement.
+Here's an idea: register the domain aroba.se, offer email addresses to mildly amuse typophiles (and, perhaps, the French); reserve arobase@aroba.se for personal use/amusement.